History of Saint Paul, Minnesota: Full-steam growth

 Convenient transportation and an increasingly dense population contributed to an outbreak of typhoid fever in 1898.
-Soldiers mustering for the Spanish–American War were encouraged by 40,000 visitors and 500 soldiers took ill from the exposure.
+Soldiers mustering for the Spanish–American War were encouraged by 40,000 visitors, and 500 soldiers took ill from the exposure.
 By the turn of the century, resentment of the newest immigrants began to take hold.
 Henry A. Castle wrote that the earliest immigrants, primarily from the British Isles, Germany, Scandinavia, Switzerland, the Netherlands, Belgium, and France easily reached the standards expected of them.
 In contrast, by the 1880s, most new immigrants were unskilled workers from southern Europe, eastern Europe, and Russia.
-He described them as illiterate, unable to be assimilated into the city's culture, and often without families.
-He said they drained the economy by working here and sending money back to their homelands.
+He described them as illiterate, unable to assimilate into the city's culture, and often without families.
+He said they drained the economy by working in the US and sending money back to their homelands.

-Saint Paul's historic Landmark Center, was built in 1902 and originally served as the Federal Court House and Post Office for the Upper Midwest.
-It stands like a time capsule in beautiful Rice Park.
-This building is now an arts and culture center for Saint Paul.
-As a courthouse, John Dillinger, Machine Gun Kelly, and Baby Face Nelson were tried in the building.
+Landmark Center was built in 1902 and originally served as the Federal Court House and Post Office for the Upper Midwest.
+It is now an arts and culture center.
+John Dillinger, Machine Gun Kelly, and Baby Face Nelson were tried in the building.